Hyper5phere/sphere-decoder/README.md

 required_errors=500           // Demand at minimum this many errors before the simulation ends
 ```

-6. Create file called *bases.txt* and put your code basis matrices there (e.g. in Mathematica format)
+- Create file called *bases.txt* and put your code basis matrices there (e.g. in Mathematica format)
-7. If you configured the program correctly it should now run the simulation with: **./sphdec**
+- If you configured the program correctly it should now run the simulation with: **./sphdec**
-8. You can have multiple settings files and use them in the simulation by giving their name as an command line argument for the program like: **./sphdec alamouti_settings.ini**
+- You can have multiple settings files and use them in the simulation by giving their name as an command line argument for the program like: **./sphdec alamouti_settings.ini**
-9. program output should be found at *output.txt* file
+- program output should be found at *output.txt* file

-(Naturally you need a C++ compiler (g++) that supports C++14 standard installed on your system, should be no problem on Aalto computers)
+(Naturally in order for this to work you need a C++ compiler (g++) that supports C++14 standard installed on your system, should be no problem on Aalto computers)